A STONED CONVERSATION (recorded 2001)

 STONER BLUES (2002)

-An attempt at collecting some of the highlights from the pre-SUBLIMINAL BILE, lineup-shifting days.
-It’s probably better just to dig into the individual CDs, as hit-and-miss as most of them are, because one disc isn’t enough to take in all the best bits.
-At least my liner notes are kind of fun.
+An attempt at collecting some of the highlights from the pre-SUBLIMINAL BILE lineup-shifting days.
+It’s probably better just to dig into the individual albums, as hit-and-miss as most of them are, because one disc isn’t enough to take in all the best bits.
+At least my ridiculous liner notes are kind of fun.

 LIVE ON VHS (2002)